 Ken Bugayong, CFA, CTP

-Ken is the Chief Financial Officer of Rockstable Token, Inc. and Treasury Manager at Expedia Group.
-In these roles, he facilitates the modernization of the finance and investment practice through digital transformation initiatives.
-In 2019, he was honored with the prestigious Adam Smith Award and AFP Pinnacle Award, both for financial innovation and the advancement of the industry at large.
-Ken is also a former central banker in the Philippines, implementing the country's monetary policy and the international reserves management mandate.
+Ken is the current Chief Financial Officer of Rockstable Token, Inc. In this role, he oversees financial modernization initiatives, implementing Blockchain.
+Ken was previously the Treasury Manager at Expedia Group, overseeing ~$4B in assets, and Treasury officer at the Central Bank of the Philippines, implementing the country's monetary policy and reserves management mandate.
+In 2019, he was honored with the prestigious Adam Smith Award and AFP Pinnacle Award, for advancement of the industry and impactful financial innovations.
 Prior to joining the foundation, Ken served as mentor and facilitator at Pathways to Higher Education, an educational nonprofit organization geared toward identifying talented but financially underprivileged public high school students and equips them with the necessary academic and soft skills to nurture them to become transformative leaders.
 Ken holds an MBA degree from MIT Sloan School of Management, a B.S. degree in Management Engineering (cum laude) from Ateneo de Manila University, a CFA (Chartered Financial Analyst) Charter, and a CTP (Certified Treasury Professional) designation.